ChandraHari05/Uber-Rides-Project-Python/README.md

 # Data Preprocessing

-we understood that there are a lot of null values in PURPOSE column, so for that we will me filling the null values with a NOT keyword.
+* We understood that there are a lot of null values in PURPOSE column, so for that we will me filling the null values with a NOT keyword.
 You can try something else too.

 ```
 dataset['PURPOSE'].fillna("NOT", inplace=True)
 ```

-Changing the START_DATE and END_DATE to the date_time format so that further it can be use to do analysis.
+* Changing the START_DATE and END_DATE to the date_time format so that further it can be use to do analysis.

 ```
 dataset['START_DATE'] = pd.to_datetime(dataset['START_DATE'],